 Snag a spot at the bar window and order up a storm at Coffea Coffee.
 The rotating menu of Italian-inspired, soul-warming dishes includes paninis, salads, pies and tarts.
-If you’re already too full for lunch, choose a cake or biscuit with a side of your favourite coffee.
+If you’re already too full for lunch, choose a cake or biscuit with your favourite coffee.

 Shop until you drop

-Apart from collecting a drool-worthy selection of local produce, there’s also a huge variety of other goods to browse.
+Apart from collecting a drool-worthy selection of local produce, there’s also a huge variety of other goods to browse at the market.

 If you’re hunting for gifts (for a friend or yourself), Inner Essentials’ luxury candles and chemical-free soaps are a no-fuss treat.
 Next, head into Annie’s Creation and Collection for gorgeous fashion and homewares at reasonable prices.
-If you need some pampering, head to Coconut Revolution, for natural, organic hair, skin and body products.
-The Andrew Bertuleit Photography pop-up, which moves around every Tuesday, Thursday and weekend, is also a great spot for gifts.
+If you need pampering, head to Food for your Skin, for natural soap and skincare products lovingly hand-made in regional Victoria.
+The Andrew Bertuleit Photography in F Shed is also a great spot to find gifts.
 You can buy images mounted, framed or print posted.

 After all this walking, a mid-afternoon caffeine hit at Market Lane Coffee is essential.
 Grab your take-away and head for the big white van, the unmissable American Doughnut Kitchen.
 No visit to the market is complete without a bag of their hot jam doughnuts.